 - Review the faculty profiles to determine potential advisors in your interest area.

-- Email a faculty member identified with that discipline and commodity focus to determine if he or she is willing to serve as your mentor.
+- Email a faculty member identified with that discipline and commodity focus to determine if he or she is willing to serve as your major advisor

-A limited number of graduate research assistantships are available to students through various projects in the department.
-Research assistants work on a part-time basis 12 months per year; all students must contribute to the sponsoring research project.
-Graduate research assistants do not pay tuition but are responsible for fees and health insurance.
+Graduate research assistants work on a part-time basis 12 months per year; all students must contribute to the sponsoring research project.
+Graduate research assistants do not pay tuition but are responsible for fees and a percentage of the health insurance premiums.
 General information on eligibility rules for low-interest federal loans can be obtained from the Graduate School.

 Non-U.S. citizen applicants may seek fellowships from their home country, or from international agencies and foundations.
 To obtain a student visa, international students must show evidence of sufficient financial resources to support their entire educational program at Oregon State.